casdoor/casdoor-website/docs/contributing.md

 ---
-title: Contributor Guide
+title: Contributor guide
-description: A guide on how to contribute to Casdoor
+description: "How to contribute to Casdoor: code, documentation, and community."
-keywords: [Contributor, guide]
+keywords: [contributor, guide, pull request, CLA]
 authors: [leo220yuyaodog]
 ---

-Welcome to Casdoor!
-This document serves as a guide on how to contribute to Casdoor.
+Welcome to Casdoor.
+This guide explains how to contribute.

-If you find any incorrect or missing information, please leave your comments or suggestions.
+For incorrect or missing information in the docs, open an issue or suggest an edit.

-## Get Involved
+## Get involved

-There are many ways to contribute to Casdoor.
-Here are some ideas to get started:
+Ways to contribute:

-- Use Casdoor and report issues.
-When using Casdoor, report any issues—whether they're bugs or proposals—on [GitHub Discussions](https://github.com/casdoor/casdoor/discussions) or on [Discord](https://discord.gg/5rPsrAzK7S) before filing an issue on GitHub.
+- **Use Casdoor and report issues.** For bugs or feature ideas, start with [GitHub Discussions](https://github.com/casdoor/casdoor/discussions) or [Discord](https://discord.gg/5rPsrAzK7S) before opening a GitHub issue.

 :::info

-Please use English to describe the details of your problem when reporting an issue.
+When reporting an issue, describe the problem in **English**.
 :::

-- Help with documentation.
-Starting your contribution with documentation is a good choice.

-- Help solve issues.
-We have a table containing easy tasks suitable for beginners under [Casdoor Easy Tasks](https://github.com/orgs/casdoor/projects/1), with different levels of challenges labeled with different tags.
+- **Improve documentation.** Doc fixes and clarifications are a great first contribution.

+- **Tackle issues.** [Casdoor Easy Tasks](https://github.com/orgs/casdoor/projects/1) lists beginner-friendly issues with different difficulty levels.

-## Contributing
+## Submitting changes

-If you are ready to create a PR, here is the workflow for contributors:
+When you’re ready to contribute code or docs:

-1. Fork to your own repository.
+1. Fork the repository to your account.

-2. Clone your fork to a local repository.
+2. Clone your fork locally.

-3. Create a new branch and work on it.
+3. Create a new branch and make your changes.

-4. Keep your branch in sync.
+4. Keep your branch up to date with the upstream **master** branch.

-5. Commit your changes.
-Make sure your commit message is concise.
+5. Commit with clear, concise messages.

-6. Push your commits to your forked repository.
+6. Push your branch to your fork.

-7. Create a pull request from your branch to our **master** branch.
+7. Open a pull request from your branch to the **master** branch.

-## Pull Requests
+## Pull requests

-### Before You Get Started
+### Before you start

-Casdoor uses GitHub as its development platform, and pull requests are the primary source of contributions.

-Here are some things you need to know before opening a pull request:

-- You need to sign the **CLA** when you first create a pull request.
+- You must sign the **CLA** (Contributor License Agreement) when you open your first pull request.

-- Explain why you are submitting the pull request and what it will do to the repo.
+- Describe the purpose of the PR and what it changes.

-- Only one commit is allowed per pull request.
-If the PR does more than one thing, please split it into multiple PRs.
+- **One logical change per PR.** If the PR does several unrelated things, split it into multiple PRs.
+- **One commit per PR.** Squash your changes into a single commit.

-- If there are any newly added files, please include the Casdoor license at the top of the new file(s).
+- For **new files**, add the Casdoor license header at the top.

 ```text
 // Copyright 2022 The Casdoor Authors.
 All Rights Reserved.